Dunklas/souper/README.md

 }
 ```

-At the time of writing, souper will attempt to identify SOUPs from the following sources:
+Souper will attempt to identify SOUPs from the following sources:
  - package.json (npm)
  - *.csproj (ASP.NET)
+ - docker base images

 ## Installation